andyld97/Extensions/README.md

 # Extensions
 Some useful code that you need from time to time

-Examples:
+ConvertLength:
 ---------

-1. Calculate the length directly into the type which fits:
+1. Calculate the length directly into the unit prefix which fits:

 ```cs
 ConvertLength.Item nSize = VFS.Language.ConvertLength.Calculate(1024);